CoFH/cofh.github.io/docs/augment-auxiliary-reception-coil/index.md

 </div>
 {::options parse_block_html="false" /}

-If auxiliary reception coils are installed together with [auxiliary sieves](/docs/augment-auxiliary-sieve/), their energy increase percentages are added together before being applied to the amount of energy required per operation.
+If auxiliary reception coils are installed together with other augments that increase the amount of energy required per operation, their energy increase percentages are added together before being applied to the amount of energy.